Find out more

 Parental controls are software and tools that can be installed on devices (and even home broadband) to filter content and control activities.
 They won’t prevent kids from seeing inappropriate content on other people’s devices or at a friend’s house, so it’s still really important you talk to your children about what they may see online too.

-You can get help setting up parental controls online, by coming into an O2 store, or by calling our free advice line to speak to an O2 Guru.
-We’re here for everyone, even if you’re not an O2 customer.
+You can get help setting up parental controls online, by coming into an O2 store, or by calling our free advice line.

 Most sites and apps have rules about what kind of content is allowed.
 If someone shares content that is inappropriate, you can report this using their reporting tools.
 Reporting tools inform the site, app and game providers that content is inappropriate, or a person is acting in an inappropriate way.
 The provider then decides whether the content or person should be removed.
 The more people who report it, the more likely it is to be removed.